 Monroeville Mall – then and now:

-Rustblade records is releasing a limited edition vinyl album of Claudio Simonetti’s Goblin rock band playing and reinterpreting the score for Dawn of the Dead, to celebrate forty years since its release.
+Rustblade Records released a limited edition vinyl album of Claudio Simonetti’s Goblin rock band playing and reinterpreting the score for Dawn of the Dead, to celebrate forty years since its release.

 “The music that accompanies the movie is a mix of prog and electronic rock full of tension and magic tribalism.
 Piercing guitars, synth orchestration and virtualism give life to thousands of bloodthirsty zombies.”